sgreg/4chord-midi/README.md

 4chord MIDI is fully open.
 The hardware is licensed under the [CERN Open Hardware License v.1.2](http://www.ohwr.org/projects/cernohl/wiki) and the software is released under the [GNU General Public License version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

+See also [the 4chord MIDI project website](http://sgreg.fi/projects/4chord-midi) with few more details and pictures.

 ### Status

 4chord MIDI includes custom hardware and firmware built around an [ATmega328P](http://www.atmel.com/devices/atmega328p.aspx) microcontroller and the [V-USB](https://www.obdev.at/products/vusb/index.html) library.
 As of December 2015, hardware revision A is ready and the first PCB is in production at [OSH Park](https://oshpark.com/) and awaiting delivery and verification; firmware version 1.0 is fully implemented and freshly published (and a list of new features already in the mental queue for version 2.0)

+As of June 2017, development is continued by (finally) designing hardware Revision B to tackle the shortcomings of Revision A (LCD and out-of-spec clock speed), and design a whole new PCB along the way.

 ### Features